 Alternatively, you can make your own workplace labels as long as they contain the following items:

 - The name of the chemical written exactly as it appears on the SDS (e.g., “Ethanol” not “EtOH”)

-- Safe handling instructions (personal protective equipment and other handling information indicated in Section 7 of the SDS)
+- Safe handling instructions: personal protective equipment (indicated in Section 8 of the SDS) and safe handling information (indicated in Section 7 of the SDS)

 - A reference to the SDS (i.e., “Refer to Safety Data Sheet”)

 You are welcome to include other information on the workplace label if you wish.
 Below are examples of three different workplace labels that all meet the WHMIS regulation criteria.

 The UofT Workplace Label template is formatted to print on Avery 60506 labels (available at UofT MedStore, Amazon, Staples and Avery).
 Open the template in Adobe (not your web browser), type in the required information for each label and print directly onto Avery 60506 labels.

 Workplace labels can be made with lab tape and a permanent marker as long as all three pieces of required information are included.
 If you are labeling a bottle that will regularly go through a glass washing facility, consider using easily removable labels instead of lab tape.